 When you arrive for your visit, you’ll meet with an access rep and walk through insurance information and other forms.
 Initial evaluations last one hour and are one-on-one with a licensed sports physical therapist.
 We try to have the same physical therapist work with your child throughout their treatment.
 We then examine your child’s specific injury and do a detailed health assessment that is tailored to fit the sports they play.
 For example, if a baseball player comes in with an injury to the elbow, it could also be related to their hip in some way.
 This allows us to assess and treat your child holistically top to bottom.

 After your child’s evaluation, we’ll create an at-home treatment plan for them to follow.
 This allows athletes and their families to take ownership of their care.
 We’ll assess your child during weekly follow-up appointments to make sure the treatment plan is working.
 Each treatment plan and frequency is customized based off constant reassessments, appropriate progression, and collaboration with the patient, family and other appropriate support personnel.

 It is important for your therapist to be able to see the body areas to be treated.
 Please wear clothing that allows those body areas to be easily accessible.
 For example, if you have a concern with your leg, either wear shorts or bring a pair to change in to.

-A parent, step-parent, foster parent, or legal guardian must be present to sign the Consent for Treatment at the initial visit.
+A parent, step-parent, foster parent, or legal guardian must be present to sign a consent for treatment at the initial visit.
 If the patient is 18 years or older, he or she may give consent themselves.
-If an adult other than the above-mentioned individual is accompanying your child, he/she must have a notarized letter stating that the parent gives consent for treatment.
+If an adult other than the above-mentioned individual is accompanying your child, he/she must have a notarized letter stating the parent gives consent for treatment.
 At subsequent appointments, teenagers over the age of 16 years may sign themselves in as long as we have a current signed consent on file.